omarelwaliely/AutomateVideos/README.md

 This is an ongoing experiment which will be an automatic video uploader.

-## Upcoming Features

-- **Automatic Uploading**: Create videos automatically and uploads to multiple platforms at set times.

 ## Features

 - **Reddit Scraper**: Retrieve a set of posts from a specified subreddit.
 - **Text-to-Speech**: Utilize the TikTok-Voice-TTS library for converting text to voice.
 - **Video**: Create videos with an AI voice and automatic captioning.
+- **Automatic Uploading**: Create videos automatically and uploads to instagram at set times.

 ## Credits
 The utilized libarries are listed below